-Out of nowhere the armed man, who was red-faced and raging, ran towards them.
+Out of nowhere the armed man, who was old and red-faced, ran towards them.
 Bullets flying in the air and bouncing off the walls.
 John shot off one, two, three bullets before finally striking him in the chest.
-He stood eerily still for only a second before he dropped to his knees and then face first onto the concrete floor.
+He stood eerily still for only a second, mouth gaped open and eyes wide.
+Then he dropped to his knees in a sort of slow motion before falling face first onto the concrete floor.
 John looked at Betty as she curled over her purse and took in short and sharp breaths, shaking and retracting into herself.

 “What the hell is going on?
-What are these papers?”, John said angrily.
+What are these papers?
+Who is that guy?”, John asked angrily.

-She just shook her head and he peered over at the gutted painting and there were the battling Navajo and Spanish soldiers, but now split in two by the knife’s edge.
+She just shook her head and he peered over at the gutted painting.
+There on the cold concrete floor, were the battling Navajo and Spanish soldiers.
+But, it was now split in two by the knife’s edge.
 He took the papers from her trembling hands and she reluctantly gave way her grip.

 The papers were a mix of things.
-Photos of children and churches and schools.
+Photos of children, churches and schools.
 There were lists of names, ages and dates.
-At least a hundred papers with what looked to be information about young indigenous children living at some sort of schools or churches in Canada.
+At least a hundred papers with what looked to be information about young children living at some sort of schools or churches in Canada.